ZonghaoLi777/githubTrending/README.md

 ## Javascript

+* 【2024-03-12】[apsdehal / awesome-ctf](https://github.com/apsdehal/awesome-ctf) - A curated list of CTF frameworks, libraries, resources and softwares
+* 【2024-03-12】[salmanytofficial / XLICON-V3-MD](https://github.com/salmanytofficial/XLICON-V3-MD) - XLICON-V3 is a Cool Multi-Device WhatsApp bot developed by Salman Ahamed.
+It offers a wide range of extraordinary features, making it an advanced and user-friendly bot for various purposes.
 * 【2024-03-11】[safak / react-estate-ui](https://github.com/safak/react-estate-ui) -
 * 【2024-03-11】[bruhbruhroblox / wallstreetlocal](https://github.com/bruhbruhroblox/wallstreetlocal) - Free and open-source stock tracking website for America's biggest money managers.
 Democratizing SEC filings by making them more accessible and useful.
 * 【2024-03-11】[open-ibc / ibc-app-solidity-template](https://github.com/open-ibc/ibc-app-solidity-template) - Template starter for IBC enabled contracts in Solidity for use with vibc-core-smart-contracts